BuckShlegeris/BuckShlegeris.github.io/about/index.md

 </table>

 I donated to a donor-advised fund at the end of 2015, because I was unsure about where I should donate. -->

-## Family

-My father, Joe Shlegeris, used to be a businessman and is now [running for state parliment as a Green](http://www.joefornoosa.com.au/).

-My mother, Karen Shlegeris, is a childbirth educator in Noosa.

-My little brother James is a student.